NaN-tic/python-retrofix/doc/index.rst

 Date
   Ensures the field matches the date format supplied to the constructor.

+DateTime
+  Ensures the field matches the date time format supplied to the constructor.

 Selection
   Only allows a given set of string values supplied to the constructor.